Blog

 Determination of Who is Correct

-If the discrepancy is unable to be resolved informally, then you will want to attend the hearing to present your case.
-Once you have presented your case and the assessor has presented theirs, the board will either issue a ruling at that time or will wait until after everyone has left to determine the outcome.
-Once the outcome is determined, a notice will be issued to the taxpayer or tax agent regarding the case.
+If the discrepancy cannot be resolved informally, then you will want to attend the hearing to present your case.
+Once you have presented your case and the assessor has presented theirs, the board will either issue a ruling at that time or wait until after everyone has left to determine the outcome.

 If the board does not side with the taxpayer, there is usually another step that can be taken.
 This step usually involves going to the State Board of Equalization.
-At this step, most of the time an attorney must be hired.
+At this stage, most of the time an attorney must be hired.

 Real Estate Property

-Almost all states across the country that impose real property taxes have a legal process in place for taxpayers to keep their real property assessments in line with the market.
-These assessment appeal processes are almost always annual and typically do not require use of an attorney.
-It is however recommended that taxpayers utilize industry experts such as property tax consulting firms since property tax consultants have a great deal of expertise and resources at their disposal to combat erroneous property tax assessments.
+Almost all states across the country that impose real property taxes have a legal process in place for taxpayers to keep real property assessments aligned with the market.
+These assessment appeal processes are almost always annual and typically do not require use of an attorney at the first stage.

 Determination of Filing an Appeal or Protest

-Property tax assessments are often viewed as set-in-stone or predetermined — out of the taxpayer’s control.
-Assessors in towns and counties across the country are widely presumed to be correct in their valuation of real property and property assessment laws are generally written with the assessor’s presumption of correctness as a starting point.
+Assessors in towns and counties across the country are widely presumed to be correct in their valuation of real property.
+Property assessment laws are generally written with the assessor’s presumption of correctness as a starting point.

 Tax assessments are supposed to reflect the fair market value of one’s property.
 The market value of your real property is constantly in flux due to sales, changes in rental rates and changes in construction costs.
-For this reason, your real property assessed value should be monitored regularly.
-When was the last time you reviewed your property’s tax assessment?

 Real Property Tax Appeal or Protest Stages

 The real property appeal process varies from state to state, but in most cases, there are three main appeal stages: informal negotiations, board of review and litigation.
-Just as with business personal property appeals, there are deadlines to be mindful of when filing a protest of your real property assessment.

 Many taxpayers can find success at the informal level when being proactive and reaching out to their local assessors.
 If assessors begin to dig their heels in and decline to alter their assessment within the taxpayer’s requested valuation range, states typically have a process in place to have the appeal reviewed by a third party.
-This secondary appeal stage consists of either a hearing officer or a board of review composed of multiple members.

-Hearing officers and Boards of Review/Equalization do not always look at evidence as impartially as they should, so states have a third level of the appeal process established which generally requires engaging an attorney who specializes in property tax litigation.
 A cost-benefit analysis should be run when considering the litigation stage of a real property assessment appeal due to the costs involved with this extra stage.
-Not only are legal fees required but this stage will most likely require a full appraisal report to sway the opinion of the court.
+Not only are legal fees required, but this stage will most likely require a full appraisal report to sway the opinion of the court.

 The litigation process for real property tax appeals can sometimes take years or even longer to resolve in certain instances.
 If the original assessment is far enough out of line, however, most will find that seeing the assessment appeal all the way to the end is worth the additional legal fees and appraisal costs.